d12frosted/elpa-mirror/gnu/denote-readme.txt

   which one shall learn about as they read through this manual.
 We do not want to overwhelm the user with options at this stage.

+  All these commands constructs the file name in accordance with the user option `denote-file-name-components-order' ([Change the order of file name components]).

+[Change the order of file name components] See section 5.1

 3.1 Standard note creation
 ──────────────────────────